LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 This is our command line, and the `$` is the command **prompt** to show the system is ready for our input.
 The prompt can look somewhat different from system to system, but it usually ends with a `$`.

-If, when opening a command window or at any other time today, we are unsure of where we are in a computer's file system, we can find out what directory we are in by using `pwd` command, which stands for "print working directory", and hitting enter - which executes commands in the shell.
+When working in the shell, you are always *somewhere* in the computer's file system, in some folder (directory).
+We will therefore start by finding out where we are by using the `pwd` command, which you can use whenever you are unsure about where you are.
+It stands for "print working directory" and the result of the command is printed to your standard output, which is the terminal, not your office printer.

+Let's type `pwd` and hit enter to execute the command:

 ~~~
 $ pwd